Bringing 1Password's security to AI agents

 Why not MCP?

 MCP servers are designed for general-purpose integrations—not for handling sensitive credentials.
 Exposing passwords through an MCP server would create a security vulnerability, as credentials could be logged, cached, or accessed by unintended processes.
-Not ideal.
+It was a pathway that we ruled out pretty early on.

 Agentic Autofill takes a different approach.
 Credentials never leave 1Password's secure vault.
 Instead of passing secrets through the model context, 1Password injects credentials directly into the browser at the moment of authentication—keeping them encrypted and invisible to the agent itself.